Talwind1/mcp_photo_selector/README.md

                                                  ▼
                               ┌─────────────────────────────────────────────────────┐
                               │            MCP SERVER (mcp_server.py)
-                               Received commands from Claude and navigate to " Google Core functions
+                               Receive command from Claude and navigate to Google Core function
                               └──────────────────┬──────────────────────────────────┘
                                                  │
                                       ┌──────────┼──────────┬──────────┐